interplaynetary/p2p-template/README.md

    - Social relations appear as relations between things
    - Real production relations remain hidden

-2. As A, B begin organizing on basis of free-association:
+2. As A, B begin organizing on basis of Free Association:
    - ↑Recognition of mutual dependencies in production
    - ↑Recognition of potential direct association (A↔B)
    - ↑Pressure on C to explain their contribution